Loafing with Chuck

 Your First Loaf

-Congratulations!
+Congratulations on your purchase of a “Loaf in a Jar!”
 If you’re here, you’re in for a treat.
 Quite literally.
 Sourdough has an ancient history, and is probably one of the most beneficial things you can eat.
 As someone who has always been carb conscious, I can tell you it has become a staple in my diet, and has such a low glycemic impact, it is not worth mentioning.

 (But I probably will anyway)